⚛️ How to Build a Chrome Extension with React

 export default Popup

-as shown above.
+Make sure to import the style.css file at the top of your popup.tsx as shown above.
 This will apply the styles to your popup component.

 Step 4: Adding Color-Changing Functionality